-Since I began this project, a sizable number of legal environment of business professors and others have helped us in various phases of the undertaking.
+Since we began this project many years ago, a sizable number of legal environment of business professors and others have helped us in various phases of the undertaking.
 The following reviewers offered numerous constructive criticisms, comments, and suggestions during the preparation of the previous editions.

+Muhammad Abdullah

-Muhammad Abdullah Pfeiffer University
+Pfeiffer University